Gold Loan

 gold

-The word 'Pavan' is a widely used unit for measuring gold in the southern regions of India, particularly in Kerala and Tamil Nadu states.
-The 1 Pavan of gold equals 8 grams of gold and is commonly bought and sold in Pavan during weddings, festivals, and religious ceremonies in these states.
+The word 'Pavan' is a widely used unit for measuring gold in southern India, particularly in the states of Kerala and Tamil Nadu.
+One Pavan of gold equals 8 grams of physical quantity of gold and is commonly bought and sold in Pavan during weddings, festivals, and religious ceremonies in these states.

 ● 1 Pavan = 8 Grams of Gold